ioBroker/ioBroker.javascript/docs/en/blockly.md

 </block>
 ```

-Additionally if the log level is not "none", the same message will be sent to log.
+Additionally, if the log level is not "none", the same message will be sent to log.

 ### Custom sendTo block
 ![Custom sendTo block](img/sendto_custom_en.png)

 This is just a help block to send internal system message (sendTo) to any adapter.

-Of course you can use custom function block to do anything crazy, and to send messages too.
+Of course, you can use custom function block to do anything crazy, and to send messages too.

 You can define your own parameters for sendTo command: